 CAA provides a pathway into professional analyst roles and students wanting to develop technical and analyst skills.
 You can find more details about the CAA and CAA Global at www.caa-global.org

 Chartered Enterprise Risk Actuary Qualification (CERA)

-All Fellows and Associates who are in work and are fully regulated by the IFoA are required to demonstrate that they have undertaken appropriate and sufficient Continuing Professional Development (CPD).
+Your learning and development continues after you qualify as an Associate or Fellow.
+All Associate and Fellows who are in work and are fully regulated by the IFoA, are required to demonstrate participation in Continuing Professional Development (CPD).

 By taking part in the IFoA CPD scheme, you show commitment to lifelong learning and development and maintaining your professional and technical skills in the actuarial field.